dansholds/grapple-comps-min/content/posts/14629-chickjitsu-open-south-carolina.md

 referee will decide the winner based on sub attempts or takedown/pass attempts.

-SPECIAL RULES FOR EACH DIVISION:
+SPECIAL RULES FOR EACH DIVISION-

 •Kids and Teens(15 & under)- No Slamming.
 No Leg Locks, knee reaping, neck cranks, bicep slicers, or wrist locks.